bdasgupta02/order-warehouse/README.md

 - Deleting any order

 ### Nonfunctional
-- The data should be portable and scalable, as large-scale data would need to scale horizontally
+- The potentially large amounts of data would need to scale horizontally through partitioning/sharding
+- The data could benefit from being portable, as it would improve its accessibility and mobility
 - Ingestions of files and order insertions should be fast, as this would hypothetically be a read-heavy storage system.
 - The underlying data should be tolerant to faults, as a minor corruption somewhere should not compromize an organization's entire repository of order-book data
 - Queries should be fast as well, especially since the engine shouldn't manually query all historic state before a queried time to generate a snapshot of the order-book